-- As measured at the Landfill monitor only, the landfill's contribution (light blue bars) to hourly average PM10 concentrations increased in Year 8.
-No trend in landfill contributions is evident. - Estimates of landfill contributions to community levels of PM10 remain comparatively low, with no trend.
-In Year 8, the landfill's contribution to Community PM10 concentrations was similar to, but slightly lower than, the contribution in Years 3-6. - Ambient PM10 concentrations at the Landfill and Community monitoring sites have tracked regional concentrations fairly well, except for in Year 4 at the Landfill monitor, where increased landfill contributions contributed to higher average levels, while the Community and regional sites remained about the same as Year 3.
-(Note: the annual averages shown by the regional concentration lines in Figure 7-1 are meant to illustrate the degree of agreement in regional trends of annual average PM10 concentrations between the SCAQMD sites and the two local monitoring sites.
-They are Januarythrough-December averages, and thus not directly comparable to the November-to-November averages shown for the Landfill and Community monitoring sites.) - In any given year, the "background" PM10 concentration at the Landfill site, estimated from non-working days when wind direction is from the landfill (dark blue bars), is about twice that observed at the Community monitor (dark orange bars).
+- As measured at the Landfill monitor only, the landfill's contribution (light blue bars) to hourly average PM10 concentrations decreased to 9.4 μg/m3 in Year 9.
+No trend in landfill contributions is evident.
+Compared to the results shown in Figure 5-9 panel (a), the contribution of the landfill estimated using this method was much lower than the observed contribution of low- to mid- 20 μg/m3. - Estimates of landfill contributions to community levels of PM10 remain comparatively low, with no trend.
+In Year 9, the landfill's contribution to Community PM10 concentrations was lower than the average of previous years. - Ambient PM10 concentrations at the Landfill and Community monitoring sites have tracked regional concentrations fairly well, except for in Year 4 at the Landfill monitor, where increased landfill contributions contributed to higher average levels, while the Community and regional sites remained about the same as Year 3.
+(Note: the annual averages shown by the regional concentration lines in Figure 6-1 are meant to illustrate the degree of agreement in regional trends of annual average PM10 concentrations between the SCAQMD sites and the two local monitoring sites.
+They are January-through-December averages, and thus not directly comparable to the November-to-November averages shown for the Landfill and Community monitoring sites.) - In any given year, the "background" PM10 concentration at the Landfill site, estimated from non-working days when wind direction is from the landfill (dark blue bars), is two to three times higher than concentrations at the Community monitor (dark orange bars).
 This non-working day background value is a direct measurement, bound by the "from landfill" wind direction sector on Sundays and holidays.
 The confidence level in this measurement is high.
 This finding suggests that, even on non-working days, the landfill is contributing PM10 that is measured by the Landfill monitor but not detected by the Community monitor. - PM10 measured at the landfill location in Year 7 exhibited a higher hourly average than any other year to date.
 This was driven largely by a twofold increase in the background regional contribution measured on non-working days.
-In general, variations in nearby landfill contributions could be due to variations in landfill activity or in meteorology. - The estimated landfill contribution to $PM{10}$ concentrations measured at the Community monitor in Year 7 was the lowest of all measured years, at 0.4 μg/m.
-In Year 8, this figure increased to 4.0 μg/m, in the same range as the contributions in Years 1-6.
+In general, variations in nearby landfill contributions could be due to variations in landfill activity or in meteorology. - The estimated landfill contribution to PM10 concentrations measured at the Community monitor in Year 9 was in the same range as the contributions in previous years.

-7.3.2 Black Carbon Impacts
+6.3.2 Black Carbon Impacts

-Figure 7-2 shows the estimated apportionment of average BC concentrations to regional non-working day levels, additional regional inputs on working days, and landfill contributions associated with working days (calculated by difference) for each of the eight monitoring years.
-Note that the data values shown in Figure 7-2 are different from those in the first six annual reports, as the compensated BC values are now used (see Section 1.2).
+Figure 6-2 shows the estimated apportionment of average BC concentrations to regional non-working day levels, additional regional inputs on working days, and landfill contributions associated with working days (calculated by difference) for each of the eight monitoring years.
+Note that the data values shown in Figure 6-2 are different from those in the first six annual reports, as the compensated BC values are now used (see Section 1.2).
 However, the general patterns and trends are consistent.
-Table 7-2 shows the contribution of BC by the landfill at the Community and Landfill sites, by year.
+Table 6-2 shows the contribution of BC by the landfill at the Community and Landfill sites, by year.